jsc0218/PostgresForeignDataWrapper/README.md

-# This repo has been moved [here](https://github.com/vidardb/PostgresForeignDataWrapper) and will be maintained by VidarDB team.
+# This repo has been moved to [VidarDB](https://github.com/vidardb/PostgresForeignDataWrapper), and will be maintained by the VidarDB team.

 # PostgresForeignDataWrapper